kartik1507/hop/README.md

 `../full_compile.sh sum`

+(the first parameter is the name of the C file without the .c extension)

 * Running the program.

-Update paths in the first few lines of `obfuscation/oram/Top.v`.
+Update paths in the first few lines of `obfuscation/oram/Top.v` to reflect the files in examples/sum/.
 Run Flow -> Run Simulation -> Run Behavioral Simulation

 ## Developed by